anthonyguidomadrid/wedding-site/README.md

 It's recommended to use the Node version specified in the `.nvmrc` file.
 To easily switch between Node versions, consider using [nvm](https://github.com/nvm-sh/nvm).

-### Husky & Git Hooks

-This repository utilizes [Husky](https://github.com/typicode/husky) to enforce commit hooks.
-The configuration for `pre-commit` and `pre-push` hooks can be found in the `.husky` folder at the root of the project.

 #### Pre-commit Hook

 Before a commit is allowed, the TypeScript compiler (`tsc`) must succeed, and the `lint-staged` script will be executed.
 This ensures that ESLint and Prettier rules are enforced on staged files.